Hoplite: Gradualist theory

 Developed by Anthony Snodgrass, the Gradualist Theory states that the hoplite style of battle developed in a series of steps as a result of innovations in armour and weaponry.
 Chronologically dating the archeological findings of hoplite armour and using the findings to approximate the development of the phalanx formation, Snodgrass claims that the transition took approximately 100 years to complete from 750 to 650 BC.
 The progression of the phalanx took time because as the phalanx matured it required denser formations that made the elite warriors recruit Greek citizens.
 The large amounts of hoplite armour needed to then be distributed to the populations of Greek citizens only increased the time for the phalanx to be implemented.
 Snodgrass believes, only once the armour was in place that the phalanx formation became popular.

 Rapid adoption theory

-The Rapid Adaptation model was developed by historians Paul Cartledge and Victor Hanson.
-The historians believe that the phalanx was created individually by military forces, but was so effective that others had to immediately adapt their way of war to combat the formation.
-Rapid Adoptionists propose that the double grip shield that was required for the phalanx formation was so constricting in mobility that once it was introduced, Dark Age, free flowing warfare was inadequate to fight against the hoplites only escalating the speed of the transition.
+The rapid adaptation model was developed by historians Paul Cartledge and Victor Hanson.
+They believed that the phalanx was created independently by military forces, but was so effective that others had to immediately adapt their way of war to combat the formation.
+Rapid adoptionists propose that the double grip shield that was required for the phalanx formation was so constricting in mobility that once it was introduced, Dark Age, free-flowing warfare was inadequate to fight against the hoplites, only escalating the speed of the transition.
 Quickly, the phalanx formation and hoplite armour became widely used throughout Ancient Greece.
 Cartledge and Hanson estimate the transition took place from 725 to 675 BC.